Education Modules - Introduction

 Our tutors are always happy to keep up correspondence with our students during and after a module should further ideas or questions arise.

 Each module, as far as is possible, is self-contained allowing potential students to join us at the start of any module.
-Of course, as the modules are studied and built upon so the students' appreciation of the subtleties of philosophy grows: we often run separate study groups during our weekends allowing students of differing experience to work at an appropriate speed.
+Of course, as the modules are studied and built upon so the students' appreciation of the subtleties of philosophy grows: we occasionally run separate study groups during our weekends allowing students of differing experience to work at an appropriate speed.

 The modules we run are our best attempt at maintaining a continuous cycle of study and contemplation on what are, by their very nature, profound subjects.
 This does mean that attendance at all three weekends is important – to miss one weekend, especially the first or second, will mean that the student will struggle to catch up on the areas missed.
 We realise that life is never as simple or as predictable as one would like, but we do ask within reasonable limits that the commitment to a module is seen as one to attend all three weekends, as well as to home study between them.
 You should also note that our weekends start at 6.45 pm on Friday evenings and end at around 3 pm on Sunday afternoons – we try to make full use of the hours available to us and again wherever possible we ask our students to ensure that they arrive by the scheduled start time.